CodeHubOrg/docpad-css3-workshop/01_docpad/README.md

 ```

-These instructions are closely modelled on DocPad's own (installation
+These instructions are closely modelled on DocPad's own [installation
-guide)[http://docpad.org/docs/install].
+guide](http://docpad.org/docs/install).
 If you run into any difficulties the
-best place to consult is the DocPad (troubleshooting guide)[http://docpad.org/docs/troubleshoot].
+best place to consult is the DocPad [troubleshooting guide](http://docpad.org/docs/troubleshoot).

 #Our First DocPad Site